kalebheitzman/moodle-filter_autotranslate/README.md

 Here’s how to use the plugin:

 1. Install and configure as above.
-2. Visit any page (e.g., course, resource).
-The filter dynamically tags untagged content with `{t:hash}` on page load.
-3. Switch languages via Moodle’s language selector (top-right).
-4. Translations appear immediately for dynamically tagged content; API-translated content may take up to 30 minutes via the autotranslate task.
+2. Content is tagged with `{t:hash}` every 5 minutes via a scheduled task; new content may take up to 5 minutes to show translations.
+3. Switch languages via Moodle’s language selector (top-right) to view translations for tagged content.
-5. Manage translations at `/filter/autotranslate/manage.php` (requires `filter/autotranslate:manage` capability):
+4. Manage translations at `/filter/autotranslate/manage.php` (requires `filter/autotranslate:manage` capability):
-   - View translations with hash, language, source text (for target languages), translated text, human status, context level, review status, and actions.
+   - View translations with hash, language, source text (for target languages), translated text, human status, context level, and actions.
    - Filter by language, human status, review status, and course ID.
    - Edit via "Edit" links or add new translations with the "Add" button.
-   - Mark a course’s translations stale using the "Mark Stale" option (if added to UI).
+   - Use the "Autotranslate" button to fetch API translations for untranslated content.
-6. Teachers can edit translations within their courses if granted `filter/autotranslate:edit`.
+5. Teachers with `filter/autotranslate:edit` can edit translations within their courses.

 ## Permissions and Capabilities

 The plugin defines two capabilities:

-- **filter/autotranslate:manage**
+- **`filter/autotranslate:manage`**:
-  - **Purpose**: Manage translations site-wide, configure settings, and mark translations stale.
+  - Purpose: Manage translations site-wide and configure settings.
-  - **Default Roles**: Manager, Editing Teacher
+  - Default Roles: Manager, Editing Teacher (System context).
-  - **Context**: System
-- **filter/autotranslate:edit**
+- **`filter/autotranslate:edit`**:
-  - **Purpose**: Edit translations within specific courses.
+  - Purpose: Edit translations within specific courses.
-  - **Default Roles**: Teacher, Editing Teacher, Manager
+  - Default Roles: Teacher, Editing Teacher, Manager (Course context).
-  - **Context**: Course

 Customize these via Moodle’s role management.